Associate Professor

 Fredericton

 Dr. Scott Preston studies applied game design, games-based learning, and the history of games and popular culture.
-He is particularly interested in exploring how developments in modern tabletop game design can be used to create games for change.

 In the classroom, Scott teaches introductory courses in film studies, design and creativity, as well as advanced courses in media and cultural studies, film studies and game design.
-He has media production background in community television and his previous research and publications have focused on popular genres, Canadian culture and identity and film history.
+He has media production background in community television and his previous research and publications have focused on popular genres, Canadian culture and identity, and film history.